nightscout/trio-docs/docs/configuration/settings/devices/smart_watch.md

 If your watch is not listed in the Release section, please ask about it in the Garmin channel on Discord.

-Continue to [Step 2: Enter Preferred Units and Safety Limits](/configuration/new_user_setup/#step-2-enter-preferred-units-and-safety-limits) in New User Setup
 - - -